Will my course content display in the Blackboard app?

 - Question Sets and Random Blocks: These are supported natively in the Blackboard app so long as all of the questions in the pool are natively supported by the app.
 One unsupported question type in the pool will cause all attempts to launch in the in-app browser even if that unsupported question isn't delivered for every attempt.

 - IP Filtering: Traffic from the Blackboard app will appear to originate from the mBaaS cloud IP addresses.
 To learn more, see Firewall Whitelisting to Allow Mobile Traffic.
-The presence of this setting doesn't technically make the test not mobile compatible, but launching the assessment will fail unless mBaaS IP addresses are included in the ALLOW rules.
+The presence of this setting doesn't technically make the test unsupported on mobile, but launching the assessment will fail unless mBaaS IP addresses are included in the ALLOW rules.

 Assignments are supported natively in the Blackboard app.